FAQ Yacht Charter Types Part 4

 Hurricane season runs from the first of June until the end of November.
 These dates are driven by insurance companies as well as the hurricanes.

-Each area does, however, have only a two month period where hurricanes reach the more probable stage, even though they are possible throughout the season but not common.
+However, each area has only a two-month period during which hurricanes reach the more probable stage, although they are possible throughout the season but not common.

-Some insurance companies and yacht WILL have a rule that at a certain point out from a named storm, you have to cancel the charter and prepare the boat.
-Hurricane Insurance protects you!
+Some insurance companies and yachts may have a rule that at a certain point out from a named storm, you have to cancel the charter and prepare the boat.
+This is where Hurricane Insurance plays a crucial role, protecting you from potential financial losses and ensuring your peace of mind.

 How do I get more information?